Simulation of quantum computation with magic states via Jordan-Wigner transformations: Acknowledgements

 \section{Acknowledgements}

 M.Z. and R.R. are funded by the National Science and Engineering Research Council of Canada (NSERC), in part through the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program, and the Alliance International program.
 This work is also supported by the Horizon Europe project FoQaCiA, a European-Canadian collaboration [NSERC funding reference number 569582-2021].
 L.Z.C. acknowledges support from the Australian Research Council through project number DP220101771 and the Centre of Excellence in Engineered Quantum Systems (EQUS) project number CE170100009.
-We thank Stephen Bartlett for fruitful discussions.
+We thank Stephen Bartlett, Adrian Chapman, and Atak Talay Yucel for fruitful discussions.

 \onecolumngrid